AlonKolker/alonkolker/README.md

 - 👨‍🎓 I have B.Sc in **Electrical and Electronic engineering**

+- 👨‍💻 Most of my projects are available at  <a href="https://www.linkedin.com/in/alon-kolker/">My Portfolio</a>

 - 📫 You can reach me in **alonkolk@gmail.com**

 <div style="display:flex;">